dareoladipo994-ux/codealpha_tasks3--web-scraper/README.md

 4. Check your folder for a newly created file named `scraped_title.txt` to view your automated results!

 ## Acknowledgements
-Developed as part of the Python Programming Internship at [CodeAlpha](https://www.codealpha.tech/).
+Developed as part of the Python Programming Internship at [CodeAlpha]